pabloprf/PORTALS-tutorial/docs/capabilities/tglf_capabilities.rst

 .. code-block:: python

-	from portals.gacode_tools import TGLFmodule
+	from mitim_tools.gacode_tools import TGLFtools
-	from portals.misc_tools   import IOtools
+	from mitim_tools.misc_tools   import IOtools

 Select the location of the input.gacode file to start the simulation from.
 Note that you can use the ``IOtools.expandPath()`` method to work with relative paths.
 You should also select the folder where the simulation will be run:

 .. code-block:: python

-	inputgacode_file = IOtools.expandPath('$PORTALS_PATH/regressions/data/input.gacode')
+	inputgacode_file = IOtools.expandPath('$MITIM_PATH/tests/data/input.gacode')
-	folder           = IOtools.expandPath('$PORTALS_PATH/regressions/scratch/tglf_tut/')
+	folder           = IOtools.expandPath('$MITIM_PATH/tests/scratch/tglf_tut/')

 The TGLF class can be initialized by providing the radial location (in square root of normalized toroidal flux, ``rho``) to run.
 Note that the values are given as a list, and several radial locations can be run at once:

 .. code-block:: python

-	tglf = TGLFmodule.TGLF(rhos=[0.5, 0.7])
+	tglf = TGLFtools.TGLF(rhos=[0.5, 0.7])

-To generate the input files (input.tglf) to TGLF at each radial location, PORTALS needs to run a few commands to correctly map the quantities in the input.gacode file to the ones required by TGLF.
+To generate the input files (input.tglf) to TGLF at each radial location, MITIM needs to run a few commands to correctly map the quantities in the input.gacode file to the ones required by TGLF.
 This is done automatically with the ``prep()`` command.
-Note that PORTALS has a *only-run-if-needed* philosophy and if it finds that the input files to TGLF already exist in the working folder, the preparation method will not run any command, unless a ``restart = True`` argument is provided.
+Note that MITIM has a *only-run-if-needed* philosophy and if it finds that the input files to TGLF already exist in the working folder, the preparation method will not run any command, unless a ``restart = True`` argument is provided.

 .. code-block:: python